wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 So if you start with a decimal fraction like `0.12408`, the algorithm basically pulls out the digits one at a time — first the 1, then the 2, then the 4, and then 0 and finally 8.

-The algorithm works by repeatedly shifting the number left, like sliding digits out of a fraction one by one.
+This fraction gradually
-Each time it shifts, the next digit pops out, and the algorithm records it.
-This way, the fraction gradually reveals itself as a sequence of digits, until there’s no more meaningful information left to extract.
+reveals itself as a sequence of digits, with the aid of controlled values of _s_ and _t_, until there’s no more meaningful information left to extract.

 Knuth observes:

 "Why does this work?
 Everybody knows Dijkstra's famous dictum that testing can reveal the prescense of errors but not their absence.
-However, a program like this, with oinly finitely many inputs, is a counterexample!
+However, a program like this, with only finitely many inputs, is a counterexample!
 Suppose we test it for all 65536 values of 'n', and suppose the resulting fractions .d1 ... dk all reproduce the original value when converted back.
 Then we need only verify that none of the shorter fractions or neighboring fractions of equal length are better; this testing will prove the program correct.

 But this testing is still not a good way to guarantee correctness, because it gives us no insight into generalizations.
 Therefore we seek a proof that is comprehensible and educational.